oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Widget/DSL.md

 However, according to our previous standard merging rules, we have lost all child elements of the table component in the `original layout`, retaining only the fragment content in DSL.
 Obviously, the current table has lost the `rowActions` component, which is definitely not the result we want.

-To solve this problem, we propose a more friendly solution - **reverse merging**.
+To solve this problem, we propose a more friendly solution - **Reverse merging**.

 ## (Ⅲ) Reverse Merging